DoctorTone/FinancePlanner/README.md

 # FinancePlanner
-The app keeps a track of everyday expenditure and visualises the details.<br>
+The app keeps a track of everyday expenditure and visualises the details.

-To use:-<br>
+## Installation

+Just go to www.drt-software.com and select from the demo section.

+## Usage

-Select a date and add a new amount and description.
+Select a particular day from the date controls.
+Select Add expense and fill in the necessary details and click submit.
-Click submit and you'll see the column for that day go by the designated amount.
+You'll now see the column for the day grow by the specified amount.
-You can add any amounts for each day and you'll see a visualisation of your expenditure for the week and for the last few months.<br>
+You can add or edit data for any day over the last four months.
+You can select each day/week/month via the controls.
+You can see the spending pattern for the whole month if you toggle the view.

+## Credits

-Makes use of the three.js library.<br>
+The application makes use of the three.js library.

-To utilise, go to www.drt-software.com and select from the demo section.
+## License

+Free to use according to the MIT license.
+Please tell others where you got it from!!